 Our full list of antidepressants goes into more detail about how these medications work, as well as the effects you can expect if you’re prescribed one to treat a loss of interest in life caused by depression.

 Psychotherapy, or talk therapy, is a type of therapy that involves talking with a licensed mental health provider to identify negative emotions, thoughts and patterns of behavior, then learning new ways to deal with them effectively.

 Talk therapy is generally used to treat depression, anxiety and other mental health conditions, but it’s also effective at reducing stress and resolving interpersonal issues.

 A variety of different forms of talk therapy are used to treat anhedonia and other symptoms of depression, including cognitive-behavioral therapy, or CBT.
 This involves becoming aware of negative ways of thinking, then changing self-defeating thoughts and behavioral patterns.

-You can take part in therapy with a local mental health provider, or from home using our online individual therapy services.
+You can take part in therapy with a local mental health provider, or from home using our online therapy.
 Your mental health provider may recommend taking part in therapy while you use medication to gain more control over your feelings.

 Our guide to the types of therapy goes into more detail about how psychotherapy can help you to improve your thoughts, feelings and behavior to overcome a loss of interest in life.

 When you’re feeling uninterested in getting out of the house, physical activities may be the last thing on your mind.
 However, research suggests that exercising may help to lift your mood and bring you back to your normal life.

 For example, experts have found that exercising stimulates the release of endorphins — natural chemicals that can improve your mood.
 Regular physical activities are also linked to the release of proteins referred to as neurotrophic factors, which can improve your brain function.